 If you plan on taking more than just changing accessories, such as a bib and some spare clothes for baby, you’ll need a bigger bag.
 Furthermore, if you plan on taking ‘bigger’ belongings such as a laptop, spare shoes or a book, you’ll need a bigger nappy bag again.

-On the other hand, if you only want to take the bare essentials, such as a couple nappies, a small packet of wet wipes and a changing mat, then you’ll be able to use a smaller nappy bag.
+On the other hand, if you only want to take the bare essentials, such as a couple of nappies, a small packet of wet wipes and a changing mat, then you’ll be able to use a smaller nappy bag.

-Having a bag that is excessively big will be cumbersome to carry, while buying a bag that is too small may limit which changing supplies you can bring.
+Having a bag that is too big will be cumbersome to carry, while buying a bag that is too small may limit which changing supplies you can bring.
 Match the size of the bag you purchase with what you plan on putting in it.

 Packing pods help keep your nappy bag organised.